C-NERD/clown_limiter/README.md

 ### Compiler flags

+-d:useSqliteTracker enables the use of in memory sqlite as tracker

 -d:logClown enables logging of limiter related error messages to stdout

 -d:clearClown enables clearing of stale rate records.
 Interval for clearing records can be set with `setCleanerInterval`

+#### Note :

+- The compiler flags will only take effect if `useSqliteTracker` is defined, because these flags are specific to the sqlitetracker.
+- If `useSqliteTracker` is not defined clown_limiter will use the new tracker in `src/clown_limiter/tracker` as the default